Danelo Cavalcante update: Search for Chester County Prison escaped inmate nears 2 weeks

 Investigators said Saturday night that he stole a van from Baily's Dairy Farm in West Chester after someone left the keys inside.
 He ditched it after it ran out of gas.

-Detectives said he then tried to seek help from two former coworkers, one of whom shared images of Cavalcante from their doorbell camera.
+Detectives said he then tried to seek help from two former coworkers, one of whom shared images of Cavalcante from their doorbell camera, in the Phoenixville area.
 The images show he's now clean-shaven with a green hoodie.

+Authorities focused their search in northern Chester County, with a large police presence in Glenmoore during the evening hours Sunday.
+Officers were in East Nantmeal on Monday.

 "I'm not going to make an excuse to you.
 I wish it had not happened," Pennsylvania State Police Lt.
 Col. George Bivens said.
 "Unfortunately, there are a lot of circumstances, there a lot of issues associated with that property.
 Tunnels, very large drainage ditches.
 Things that could not be secured.
 You couple that with weather, aviation being down for a night, there are a number of reasons.
 Again, no excuses."